-China's annual total of fresh water resources is 2812.4 billion m, which ranks 6th in the world.
-But when divided by 1.3 billion people, the volume per person works out to only about 2,160 m, close to just 1/4 of the world average.
-China's vast farming land is also generally in shortage of water - the volume per hectare farming land is nearly 21,900 m, which is about 1/2 of the world average.
+China's annual total of fresh water resources is 2812.4 billion m3, which ranks 6th in the world.
+But when divided by 1.3 billion people, the volume per person works out to only about 2,160 m3, close to just 1/4 of the world average.
+China's vast farming land is also generally in shortage of water - the volume per hectare farming land is nearly 21,900 m3, which is about 1/2 of the world average.
 Consequently, drought prevails and drought alone accounts for 60% of all the natural disasters in China.
-It is estimated that the annual water shortage in agriculture is about 30 billion m.
-Annual drought-affected area of farming land is about 20 million tons.
+It is estimated that the annual water shortage in agriculture is about 30 billion m3.
+Annual drought-affected area of farming land is about 20 million ha and average loss of grain yield by drought amounts to almost 10 million tons.
 With the rapid economic development and urbanization taking place in China, the country is now facing an increasingly serious crisis of water shortage amounts to over \$25 billion in China.